edgraaff/teams-chat-backup/README.md

 # Microsoft Teams Chat Backup

-This project retrieves a full chat history (messages and uploaded files) and renders it as a HTML.
+This project retrieves a full chat history (messages and uploaded files) and renders it as an HTML.

 ## Requirements